umbraco/UmbracoDocs/umbraco-cms/extending/section-trees/trees/README.md

 ## Creating trees

-To Create a Tree in a section of the Umbraco backoffice, you need to take several steps:
+To Create a Tree in a section of the Umbraco backoffice, you need to take multiple steps:

 Create a `TreeController` class in C#.
 A new controller which inherits from the abstract `Umbraco.Cms.Web.BackOffice.Trees.TreeController` class and provides an implementation for two abstract methods: